mashmanuel/Day-2-assignment/README.md

 Step 8: Push Changes to GitHub
 Push Changes: Use git push to upload your local changes to the remote repository.

-**Discuss the importance of the README file in a GitHub repository.
+**3. Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?**

 The README is an essential part of a GitHub repository.
 It serves to act as an introduction to each user accessing your repository, providing essential information relating to the project.
 Following is an explanation that clarifies and defines the aspects that should be included in an in-depth README: